Creating a Simulation Project¶

 [/] + Floor

-The allocation in the item tree is as above.
-Check the two body items that have been imported and display them in the scene view.
-By checking them, they will be displayed as follows: Here, the yellow object is box1 model and the blue object is the floor model.
+This is how the item tree should be arranged.
+Check the two loaded body items to display the models in the scene view.
+Once checked, the scene view should display as follows.
+Here, the yellow object is the box1 model, and the blue object is the floor model.

 Note

-The “floor” model imported as the floor model this time is a “static model”.
-A static model is a model defined as an object that is static.
-It may be influenced by a collision with another object during the simulation but does not move per se.
-On the other hand, box1 model is defined as a dynamic model.
-Dynamic models move due to internal or external force that can occur during the simulation.
-Try to use static and dynamic models properly in creating a simulation project.
-The type of a model can be verified in the “Static model” property of a body item.
-By editing this profile, you can switch the type of the model.
+The “floor” model loaded as the floor in this example is a “static model”.
+A static model is defined as an object that doesn’t move.
+While it may be affected by collisions with other objects during simulation, it doesn’t move itself.
+On the other hand, the box1 model is defined as a dynamic model.
+Dynamic models move according to internal and external forces generated during simulation.
+When creating simulation projects, make sure to use static and dynamic models appropriately.
+You can check the model type in the body item’s “Static model” property.
+You can also switch the model type by editing this property.

 Note

-The status regarding the position and the posture of the model immediately after it is imported is either the initial position described in the model file or the position where the origin of the model matches the origin of the global coordinate.
-It is OK if it is acceptable, but normally you need to reconfigure the initial status of the model.
+The position and orientation state of a model immediately after loading is either the initial position described in the model file or a position where the model’s origin matches the global coordinate origin.
+While this may be acceptable in some cases, you usually need to reconfigure the model’s initial state.

-In this example, box1 model is initially caved in the floor.
-Now, let’s correct this initial setting to a position where box1 model is dropped from above the floor.
-Move box1 model with the mouse operation explained in Moving a Model or using Body/Link View to the position as shown in the figure.
+In this example, the box1 model is embedded in the floor.
+Let’s correct this and set it to a position where the box1 model will drop from above the floor.
+Using the mouse operations described in Moving the Model or using Body/Link View, move the box1 model to the position shown in the figure.

-First, select the item of the model the initial status of which you want to reconfigure in the item tree view.
-By pressing Initial Status Setting button while the item is selected, the current status of the model is registered as the initial status of the simulation.
-When the registration is successful, it is so displayed in the message view.
+First, select the model item whose initial state you want to reconfigure in the item tree view.
+With it selected, press the initial state setting button to register the current model state as the simulation’s initial state.
+When registration is successful, a message will be displayed in the message view.

-Note that it is also possible to configure the initial status of all the body models existing in the virtual world at once.
-In that case, edit the status of all the models in advance, and then select the world item.
-You can just click Initial Status Setting button in that state.
+Note that it’s also possible to set the initial state for all body models in the virtual world at once.
+In this case, edit all model states in advance, then select the world item.
+Press the initial state setting button in that state.

 Note

-You can call the initial status currently configured by clicking the following button:
+You can restore the currently set initial state by pressing the following button:

-For this operation also, you can specify the target body model by selecting the body item or the world item.
+For this operation as well, you specify the target body models by selecting either body items or the world item.

 Note

-Since box1 model, used in this example, is a single link model, it was OK to configure the position and the posture of the entire model as the initial status.
-In case of a multi-link model having joints, however, the joint angles (or the joint displacement of prismatic joints) are also subject to configuration of the initial status.
-So, you should configure such configuration as appropriate.
-See Basics of Robot/Environment Models - Changing the Position and Posture for how to edit a posture including joints.
+Since box1 in this example is a single-link model, we only needed to set the overall model position and orientation as the initial state.
+However, for multi-link models with joints, joint angles (or translational displacement for prismatic joints) are also subject to initial state configuration, so configure these as needed.
+See Basics of Robot/Environment Models - Changing the Position and Posture for how to edit poses including joints.

-Create a simulator item that executes a simulation.
+Create a simulator item that will execute the simulation.

-Let’s use “AIST Simulator”, which is a standard simulator item of Choreonoid.
-Create it by selecting “File” under Main Menu - “New” - “AISTSimulator”.
-Allocate it also as a child item of the world item as follows:
+Let’s use the “AIST Simulator”, which is Choreonoid’s standard simulator item.
+Create it by selecting “File” - “New” - “AISTSimulator” from the main menu.
+Place this as a child item of the world item as follows:

 [ ] - World